7digital/fastly-deploy/README.md

 The directives inject code that cause the VCL to emit a synthetic response containing the newly activated service version number when a request is made against `/vcl_version`.
 After deployment, this URL is polled until the version number matches that of the new deployment.

 If the directives are not present, the additional verification check is skipped.

+## Testing

+Tests can be ran against a Fastly account by populating the `FASTLY_TEST_API_KEY` environment variable with a Fastly API key and running `rspec`.
+As part of the tests, services will be automatically created and deleted by the fixtures.
+Do not run the tests using an account shared with production services.